MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/install-configure-warehouse-management-app.md

 ## <a name="authenticate"></a>Authenticate by using a certificate or client secret

 Authentication with Azure AD provides a secure way of connecting a mobile device to Supply Chain Management.
 You can authenticate by using either a client secret or a certificate.
-If you will import connection settings, we recommend that you use a certificate instead of a client secret.
+If you'll import connection settings, we recommend that you use a certificate instead of a client secret.
 Because the client secret must always be stored securely, you can't import it from a connection settings file or a QR code, as described later in this article.

 Certificates can be used as secrets to prove the application's identity when a token is requested.
 The public part of the certificate is uploaded to the app registration in the Azure portal, whereas the full certificate must be deployed on each device where the Warehouse Management mobile app is installed.
 Your organization is responsible for managing the certificate in terms of rotation and so on.
 You can use self-signed certificates, but you should always use non-exportable certificates.